 Ariana Grande Confirms Engagement: Assures Fans Pete Knows Marrying Her Means Marrying Them

 It’s true…Pete Davidson and Ariana Grande are engaged!
-While replying to fan comments on June 11, the singer confirmed that her man knows what he’s getting into by marrying her, which was her first public acknowledgment of their future together.
+The singer confirmed on Twitter that her man knows what he’s getting into by marrying her, which was her first public acknowledgment of their future together.
 Check it out!

 Ariana Grande cryptically tweeted about her love for her fans amidst news breaking of her engagement to Pete Davidson, and it led to a back and forth where she confirmed that the rumors are totally true.
 “I hope he knows he is marrying US AS WELL,” one fan responded to Ari’s tweet, referencing the close bond she has with her Arianators.
 Ariana wrote back, assuring the fan that Pete is well aware of what he’s getting himself into.
 “HAHAHAHAAHHAAHH HES BEEN BRIEFED,” she said.